RMS Adriatic

-She began her career on the brand new route from Southampton to New York before joining, from 1911, her sister ships on the secondary route from Liverpool.
+The service career of Adriatic began on the brand new route from Southampton to New York City before joining, from 1911, her sister ships on the secondary route from Liverpool.
 They were in fact slow liners intended to provide a service at moderate prices.
 When World War I broke out, the Adriatic was among the ships that continued their civilian transatlantic service, while carrying many provisions.
 In 1917, she was requisitioned and served as a troop transport.

-After the war, she was refitted several times and was gradually used for cruises, which became her main services in the 1930s.
-When Cunard Line and White Star Line merged in 1934, she was quickly deemed unnecessary and sold at the end of that year.
-She was scrapped in Osaka in 1935.
+After the war, Adriatic was refitted several times and was gradually used for cruises, which became her main services in the 1930s.
+When the Cunard Line and White Star Line merged in 1934, she was quickly deemed unnecessary and sold for scrapping, which happened in Osaka, Japan the following year.